Close

 Prior to becoming a lawyer, Mike obtained nearly ten years of experience in industry, at Motorola focusing on trouble-shooting issues with high-tech instrumentation such as plasma etchers (as a semiconductor process technician) and in oil, gas and environmental labs focusing on mass spectroscopy and related instrumentation (as an analytical research chemist).

 Mike has been featured in the Am Law “Litigator of the Week” column multiple times, including for achieving a jury trial win in a heated competitor case and an award of attorneys’ fees, treble damages and injunction post-trial.
-Mike has also achieved significant pre-trial victories for his defense clients including full exclusion of the plaintiffs’ damages expert reports in separate litigations and a reduction of an adverse jury award to only $1..
-Mike has argued in front of district courts and the PTAB multiple times and defended those wins on appeal at the Federal Circuit.
+Mike has also achieved significant pre-trial victories for his defense clients including full exclusion of the plaintiffs’ damages expert reports in separate litigations and a reduction of an adverse jury award to only $1.

 Prior to joining King & Spalding, Mike focused on patent litigation at other nationally ranked firms throughout the country.

 Mike has four sons who are the joy of his life.
 Mike also has a passion for pro bono work.
-Mike volunteers at the Marin County Law Library to assist pro bono clients and recently won $165,000+ in attorneys fees after securing a full win for one of his pro bono clients.
+Mike volunteers at the Marin County Law Library to assist pro bono clients and recently won $165,000+ in attorneys’ fees after securing a full win for one of his pro bono clients in a judicial foreclosure matter.

 Full Bio